The incredible history of mushrooms

 A bright future

-Today, mushrooms are the rising star of therapeutic and/or cosmetological products, thanks to their abundant virtues (anti-inflammatory, nerve stimulant, anti-stress, etc.).
-For some years now, mushrooms have been the focus of enormous interest: can they cure cancer?
-What other medicinal components do they possess?
-Can they replace meat?
+Today, mushrooms are the rising stars of therapeutic and cosmetic products, thanks to their many virtues—anti-inflammatory, neurostimulant, anti-stress, and more.
+In recent years, they’ve attracted growing attention: Could they help fight cancer?
+What other medicinal compounds do they contain?
+Can they even replace meat?

-One thing is certain: the mushroom is a living creature that has left its mark on history, will continue to do so in the future, and will never cease to surprise us.
+One thing is certain: the mushroom is a living organism that has shaped history, will continue to do so in the future, and never ceases to surprise us.